Mike DeVito

-Michael Ralph DeVito (born June 10, 1984) is a former American football defensive end.
-He played for the New York Jets of the National Football League (NFL) from 2007 to 2012, and then the Kansas City Chiefs from 2013 to 2015.
-He played college football at The University of Maine.
-DeVito attended high school at Nauset Regional High School in Eastham, Massachusetts.
+Michael Ralph DeVito (born June 10, 1984) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Maine Black Bears.
+He played in the NFL for the New York Jets from 2007 to 2012, and then the Kansas City Chiefs from 2013 to 2015.

-Early career
+Early life

-DeVito attended Nauset Regional High School playing tight end and defensive end from 1999 to 2002.
+DeVito attended Nauset Regional High School in Eastham, Massachusetts, playing tight end and defensive end from 1999 to 2002.
 DeVito also was a member of the track and field team.
-He played college football for the University of Maine.